Parsa-Rajabi/Mack.ai/README.md

 Mack: I am very confused right now.
 Could we talk about something else?
 ```

-  + Mack can now communicate with more than 1 lanauge (both input and output)
+  + Mack can now communicate with more than 1 language (both input and output)

 ```
 User: hallo, hoe gaat het met jou?